 Vanessa is not eligible for sponsorship as she has been sponsored already.

-Bertha and her twin sister Bella have been at Missahoe since age two.
+Bertha and her younger sister Bella have been at Missahoe since they were very young.
 Their mother is handicapped and was unable to care for them and was relying heavily on their grandmother for help.
 Their grandmother was too old to be caring for two babies so the pair were brought to Missahoe.
 Despite her situation, Bertha is an outgoing, impossibly happy little girl.
-She is tall for her age, towering over her twin sister, and loves to always be the person to answer questions in class.
+She is one of the older girls at the home, so she has taken on a natural leadership role and is always helpful around the house.
 Bertha quickly becomes a favorite among visitors to the home because of her friendly and welcoming nature and her outgoing personality.
-Bertha, as you can see from her picture, is bursting with sass.
 We can't wait to support her strength and to watch her grow into the powerful woman we can already see she will become.

 Bertha is not eligible for sponsorship as she has been sponsored already.

 Our sweet Augustine is the clown of the home.
 He is always laughing or making another one of the kids laugh.
+He can usually be found in a tree, looking for mangos or pears or building himself a fort.
 He keeps the mood of the home light and happy despite the hard days.
 Augustine was brought to Missahoe with his brother Raphael because their biological parents split up and they were in need of protection and more stability.
 Raphael has since left the home.
 Augustine is truly a joy to be around and a favorite among volunteers who visit the home.